-US job openings fell slightly in November yet still high
+US job openings stayed high in sign of economic resilience

 The report comes just days before the government is scheduled to release the December jobs report on Friday, which will show how many jobs were gained last month, and whether the unemployment rate rose or fell.

-Wednesday’s report — known as the Job Openings and Labor Turnover Survey — provides greater detail about the labor market, while the monthly jobs report on Friday includes the unemployment rate and the number of jobs added or lost each month.
+Wednesday’s report — known as the Job Openings and Labor Turnover Survey — provides greater detail about the labor market.